mjolewis/ChatBot-Application/README.md

 The ChatBot application is used to respond to user queries.
 The underlying knowledge base is represented as a single XML document that can be created from multiple source XML documents being fed into the system.

-For sample purposes, the application provides both a brute force searching mechanism as well as ultra-fast search capabilities via the Lucene search library.
+For sample purposes, the application provides multiple data stores including, MySQL, MongoDB, and Lucene Index.
+In addition to being able to query these databases, the application also provides a brute force force searching mechanism to highlight how inefficient it is relative to the more suitable data access mechanisms provided by the databases.

 The current application logic follows a classification logic, that is, it groups file objects into one master aggregate and then uses that aggregate file to search for a keyword.
 When the searching is complete, the simulation results are packaged into Article aggregates.
-These Article aggregates can be retrieved by the user and subsequently printed to the console or otherwise repacked into an output file.
+These Article aggregates can be retrieved by the user and subsequently added to the client view.

-Finally, all search data is persisted onto disk.
+Finally, the runtime of all client queries can be graphed for informational purposes.

 # Usage
 Download the JAR file to your computer and then run it.
 You can select the JAR file from either the Gradle build or the